eduardfores/CQS_Sale/README.md

 #### To Test

 1. You have to import to you S3 all files and directories of my gitHub in public ACL.
-You must add [connections.config](https://github.com/eduardfores/CQS_Sale/blob/main/connections.config) only when you are using the S3 connection managment with SQS method is not necessary.
+You must add [connections.config](https://github.com/eduardfores/CQS_Sale/blob/main/connections.config) only when you are using the S3 connection management with SQS method is not necessary.
 The AWS-lambda directory is not necessary

 2. You have to create one API-gateway with websockets with endpoints Connection, Disconnect and sendMessage.